kaihendry/sg/README.md

 	Warning: empty y range [67000:67000], adjusting to [66330:67670]
 	Triggered: /var/sg/x220/temp/all-png.sh

-When a CSV file is appended to, the linked in graph scripts are called and the graphs they produce are in turn updated.
+When a CSV file is appended to, this event is detected by `sg-service` and the linked in graph shell scripts are run.
+The graphs or JSON data they produce are in turn updated.

 ## Example graph that is updated every 5 minutes